faosorios/L1pack/README.md

 -   Estimation of center and Scatter matrix using the multivariate Laplace distribution.
 -   Density, distribution function, quantile function and random number generation for univariate Laplace distribution.
 -   Density and random number generation for the multivariate Laplace distribution (Gomez et al., 1998).
+-   Computation of the generalized spatial median estimator as defined by Rao (1988)

 ## Citation